nens/threedi-wms/README.rst

     $ bin/supervisord

 Go to localhost:5000/3di/demo to see the server in action.
+To see the requests for timeseries and profiles along a line, check the developertools of the browser while single clicking a point on the map (timeseries) or a single click followed by a double click on some other point (profile along a line) on the demo page.

 Rasterinfo
 ----------